The Christmas Chronicles 2: Plot

-Two years after the events of the first film, Kate Pierce is a cynical 13 year old, unhappy about spending Christmas in Cancún, Mexico with her mother Claire, her brother Teddy, Claire's new boyfriend Bob Booker, and his son Jack.
-Wanting to be back home where it is snowing, Kate tries to secretly fly back early to Boston.
+Kate Pierce is a cynical teen, unhappy about spending Christmas in Cancún, Mexico with her mother Claire, brother Teddy, Claire's new boyfriend Bob Booker, and his son Jack.
+Wanting to be back home where it is snowing, Kate secretly tries to fly back early to Boston.
 Unbeknownst to Kate and their stowaway Jack, the shuttle is driven by Belsnickel, a nefarious Christmas elf, who sends them unexpectedly through a wormhole to the North Pole.
-The two are found and saved by Santa Claus, who brings them back to his and Mrs. Claus's house.
-The Clauses give them a grand tour of their village, then dinner.
+Found and saved by Santa Claus, he brings them back to his and Mrs. Claus's home.
+The Clauses show them around the village, then have dinner.

 Jack and Kate go to bed as Belsnickel and his follower Speck attempt to destroy the village.
-Mrs. Claus tells the kids the origin story of Santa.
-He was born as Nicholas in Turkey before 312 AD.
-There he lived his early life and would become the Bishop of Myra.
-In his career as a bishop, he would deliver gifts to the poor and needy, becoming a local hero.
+Mrs. Claus tells the kids Santa's origin story.
+Born as Nicholas in Turkey before 312 AD, he lived his early life there and became the Bishop of Myra.
+As a bishop, he delivered gifts to the poor and needy, becoming a local hero.
 He was later canonised as Saint Nicholas of Myra.
-He then went on to save the elves from extinction, and received the Star of Bethlehem, a magical and holy artifact that stops time and provides power to Santa's Village.
-The Clauses adopted Belsnickel, but as he grew up and they had less time for him, he became unruly, transforming him into a human as a curse, so he ran away.
+He went on to save the elves from extinction and receive the Star of Bethlehem, the magical and holy artifact that stops time and provides power to Santa's Village.
+The Clauses adopted Belsnickel, but as he grew up and they had less time for him, he became unruly and transformed him into a human as a curse, prompting him to run away.

 Belsnickel releases the yule cat Jola into the reindeer pen, injuring Dasher.
-He then releases a potion into the village that makes the elves go insane and steals the Christmas Star from the top of the Christmas tree.
+He shoots a potion into the village that makes the elves crazy and steals the Christmas Star from the top of the Christmas tree.
 Santa and the others confront Belsnickel.
-The two struggle over the star, and it is accidentally destroyed, causing the power to go out in the village.
-So Santa and Kate leave for Turkey to get the forest elves, led by Hakan, to build a new one.
+The two struggle over the star and accidentally destroy it, causing the village to lose power.
+Santa and Kate leave for Turkey to get Hakan's forest elves to replace it.

-The maddened elves start a snowball fight that allows Jack to escape.
-He leaves to get a root to cure them while Mrs. Claus stays behind to heal Dasher.
-Meanwhile, Kate and Santa successfully find the elves and Hakan, who give them a casing for a new star and Santa captures the power of the Star of Bethlehem inside it.
+The maddened elves' snowball fight distracts them, so Jack can escape.
+He leaves to get a root to cure them, while Mrs. Claus stays behind to heal Dasher.
+Mrs. Claus grinds the root into a powder, which Jack loads into the snow cannons.
+He shoots it onto the elves, curing them.